apereo/cas/cas-server-documentation/installation/Configuring-Multifactor-Authentication.md

   "id" : 100,
   "multifactorPolicy" : {
     "@class" : "org.jasig.cas.services.DefaultRegisteredServiceMultifactorPolicy",
-    "multifactorAuthenticationProviders" : [ "java.util.LinkedHashSet", [ "duoAuthenticationProvider" ] ]
+    "multifactorAuthenticationProviders" : [ "java.util.LinkedHashSet", [ "mfa-duo" ] ]
   }
 }
 ```

 ### Principal Attribute
 MFA can be triggered for all users/subjects carrying a specific attribute that matches configured attribute value.
 The attribute
-value is a regex pattern and must match the authentication flow
+value is a regex pattern and must match the provider
 id of an available MFA provider described above.
 See below to learn about how to configure MFA settings.

 ### Opt-In Request Parameter